WorkInterviewAcc/n3HubInterview/readme.md

 I would also need to know the number of data rows being sent.
 I imagine connecting a database to store meta data about the files.

+I have included testing data in the DataFolder which should automatically be read.
+This simulates a call to the database.

+I have included testing requests which should hit the data I have created.
+This should simplify the testing process.